-Will you join the likes of Obama, Oprah Winfrey, Chuck Norris, Johnny Depp, Mohammed Ali, Alicia Keys, Robert de Niro, and Sofia Coppola and discover to your surprise you have strong Irish roots or are your links to the Emerald Isle tenuous at best?
+Will you join the likes of Obama, Oprah Winfrey, Chuck Norris, Johnny Depp, Mohammed Ali, Alicia Keys, Robert de Niro, and Sofia Coppola in discovering to your surprise that you have strong Irish roots, or are your links to the Emerald Isle tenuous at best?

 It may seem obvious but the best place to start in attempting to trace your family’s roots and discover your Irish heritage is to talk to the people who share the same DNA.
 Many of us don’t take enough time to talk to older generations of our family and their friends about what previous knowledge they have of your ancestors’ journey.
 You may be surprised at how much new information you learn if you take the time to properly interview family members about what they know.
 They may have small pieces of information they picked up when they were younger that they’ve never mentioned before which will open many doors in your quest.
 All you have to do is ask.

 Once you have your basic information from your family, taking advantage of the many online services available to further your research is a great next step.
 Irish government-sponsored IrishGenealogy.ie is a good place to look for official records while ancestry.com will also allow you to search their records for mentions of your family and build up your family tree as you discover more.

 With Ancestry.com, for example, you can input the family members you already know about into your family tree and search through their databases to find them.
 Some family members will be offered up to you with a leaf symbol meaning that the site has some interesting information on them or has names linked to them that could widen your search.
 The site costs between $19.99 and $44.99 monthly to use.